Traveling to Hawaii is a dream for so many people. The tropical climate, sandy beaches, and lush vegetation make it a truly unique destination.

 - Sudden volcanic activities could postpone your trip, since it’s risky to visit Hawaii during any kind of volcanic activity.

-- Your flight could get cancelled due to heavy ash content in the air, which is again due to any volcanic eruption.
+- Your flight could get canceled due to heavy ash content in the air, which is again due to any volcanic eruption.

 Hawaii Travel FAQ